epsilon537/boxlambda/docs/prj_build_boxlambda_dfx.md

 ### The Goal: Dynamically Loading Application-Specific Gateware-Assists

 The goal of adding DFX support to BoxLambda is to enable BoxLambda software applications to dynamically load an application-specific gateware component into the SoC's *Virtual Socket 0 (VS0)* placeholder component.
-This component acts as a gateware-assist for the software application.
+This component acts as a gateware assist for the software application.

 In the BoxLambda SoC, instance `boxlambda_soc_inst/vs0_inst` is set up as a Reconfigurable Partition (RP).
 To demonstrate DFX, two Reconfigurable Modules (RMs) fitting this RP are created: `vs0_j1b` and `vs0_stub`.
 More details on these components can be found on the [VS0 page](components_vs0.md).